pestrela/dj_kb/README.md

 ## How to listen to MixCloud sets without going nuts

-Mixcloud is the biggest online site to listen sets as it is [100% legal](https://www.digitaldjtips.com/2020/04/how-to-stream-your-dj-sets-100-legally-on-mixcloud-live/)
+Mixcloud is the biggest online free site to listen sets as it is [100% legal](https://www.digitaldjtips.com/2020/04/how-to-stream-your-dj-sets-100-legally-on-mixcloud-live/)

 However it is also the most annoying way to listen:
 * no rewind